 Continued improvement in attendance is needed.
+Transportation would improve this but is not affordable in the upcoming year.
+Through CSI, rewards and field trips will be used as incentives to come to school.
 Improved student performance as measured by State academic assessments is also a priority.
+Assessment data will be analyzed for continuous improvement opportunities.